MSc Economics, Finance and ManagementFind a programme

 Fees for 2021/22

 We charge an annual tuition fee.
 Fees for 2021/22 are as follows:

 - UK: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

-After completing core units in economics, finance and management, you can choose your own mix of optional units or you can specialise in either strategy and business or international economics and finance.
+After completing core units in economics, finance and management, in the second term you can choose your own mix of optional units or you can specialise in either Strategy and Business, or International Economics and Finance.
 All students are equipped with the necessary skills in data analysis to allow you to complete a project-based dissertation of up to 15,000 words.
 Dissertation topics build directly on what you learn in your optional units.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Economics, Finance and Management.

 An upper second-class honours degree (or equivalent qualification) that demonstrates mathematical ability.